 Feel free to cut this quiz out and share it with your planning/steering committees.
 It’s curated based on our decades-long experience of guiding organizations to better understand their readiness for the large workload ahead of them.

 Organizations undertake data migrations for any number of reasons.
 These include everything from an entire system upgrade to establishing a new data warehouse to merging new data from an acquisition.

 In today’s competitive environment, data is not only the fuel that drives your processes, but it’s the key to unlocking the value in new technologies.
 The question to ask yourselves is this: are you ready?

 In our experience, we’ve found that organizations often under-estimate the effort to effectively migrate data and minimize data validation risks.
-This is usually the case because rigorous data quality protocols were either not put in place or have degraded over time.
+This occurs when rigorous data quality protocols were either not put in place or have degraded over time.
 Another challenge is ensuring your team has access to knowledgeable domain and application experts that can effectively put data into its proper context for analysis.